 From the heeler side, expect the hyper personalities to shine through.
 While the Pit Bull can be playful, the heeler is hard working.
-As such, it’s best if you can provide these mixes with a job in the family – such as guarding the home.
+As such, it’s best if you can provide these hybrids with a “job” in the family, such as guarding the home.

-Hybrid dogs like as Pit Heelers are so new that there is insufficient information available about their behavior, appearance, temperament or other qualities.
-Though they may have a strong prey drive that needs to be tamed through training and socialization.
+Unique hybrid dogs like as Pit Heelers are so new that there simply isn’t enough info available about their behavior, looks, or temperament.
+However, it’s likely they will have a strong prey drive that needs to be tamed through training and socialization.

 RECOMMENDED: 20 Best Blue Heeler Mixes